rise8-us/rise8-us/docs/practice-playbook.md

 Any work being done to correct unexpected behaviors or faults that are inconsistent with the desired coded intent.

 **NOTE**
-Security is a fundamental part of software developemnt and as such can be characterized to fit in all three of the categories as needed.
-In high compliance environments where stories are created to address security controls from Compliance tool such as SD Elements the team may want a seprate category to cover this work.
+Security is a fundamental part of software development and as such can be characterized to fit in all three of the categories as needed.
+In high compliance environments where stories are created to address security controls from Compliance tool such as SD Elements the team may want a separate category to cover this work.

 ### Standup
-A quick 10-15 min meeting typically held at the begining of the day.
-Team membes will give a **few** sentences on what the accomplished yesterday, planning to do today, and any blockers they may have.
-If greater detial is required coordinate a followon discisson with the relvant team members.
+A quick 10-15 min meeting typically held at the beginning of the day.
+Team members will give a **few** sentences on what the accomplished yesterday, planning to do today, and any blockers they may have.
+If greater detail is required coordinate a discussion with the relevant team members post standup.

 ### Retro
 A meeting to reflect on the past work cycle and identify what worked what didn't and any actions needed to be taken going forward.
 Release some stress while looking forward to the making the next work cycle better.
 This is also a good time to call out your team members on their accomplishments.